platformatic/platformatic/docs/getting-started/quick-start-guide.md

 :::tip

-If you would like to know more about what routes are automatically available, take a look at the [REST API reference](/docs/reference/sql-openapi/introduction.md) for an overview of the REST interface that the generated API provides.
+For a comprehensive list of available routes and operations, refer to the [REST API reference](/docs/reference/sql-openapi/introduction.md)

 :::

-#### Swagger OpenAPI documentation
+#### Exploring API Documentation with Swagger

-You can explore the OpenAPI documentation for your REST API in the Swagger UI at [http://localhost:3042/documentation](http://localhost:3042/documentation)
+You can access the Swagger UI to explore detailed documentation for your REST API at:

+[http://localhost:3042/documentation](http://localhost:3042/documentation)

-### Use the GraphQL API interface
+### Interacting with the GraphQL Interface

 Open [http://localhost:3042/graphiql](http://localhost:3042/graphiql) in your web browser to explore the GraphQL interface of your API.

-Try out this GraphQL query to retrieve all movies from your API:
+Run the query below to retrieve all movies:

 ```graphql
 query {